 It's hard to make a broad statement about the minimum age for becoming a restaurant server, because it depends on where you live.
 Federal law restricts employment for 14- and 15-year-olds, so most employers prefer you're at least 16 when the limitations loosen up.

 But state and local laws might be stricter.
-Some locations require work permits for minors, and some limit the number of hours you can work until you’re 18.
-Check the state, county, and municipal (“city”) laws where you live to find out what rules apply to you.
+Some locations require work permits for minors, and some limit the number of hours worked until you're 18.
+Check state, county, and municipal ("city") laws where you live to find out what rules apply to you.

 The other factor is whether the restaurant where you're applying serves alcohol.
 Alcohol service laws also vary by location.
 In most states, you can serve alcohol at 18.
 Only Maine allows minors to serve alcohol under supervision.
 A handful of states make you wait until 19 or 21.